opendaylight/netvirt/docs/specs/ipv6-l3vpn-internet3.rst

 to leak private VPN entries into internet VPN, so that the private VPN can have internet access.
 Reversely, a private VPN that has no grant access to Internet will not have the leak mechanism put in place.
 The drawback of this solution is that the VPN leak mechanism processes both IPv4 and IPv6 entries independently, and that subsequently, private IPv4 addresses for this private VPN could be exposed to public, which may not be wished if IPv4 uses NAT.
 This solution could be used, provided that the administrator ensures that the openstack neutron router configured only processes IPv6 traffic.

+The description of option 2 is given below.
 One VPN will be dedicated to Internet access, and will contain the Internet Routes, but also the VPNs routes.
 The Internet VPN can also contain default route to a gateway.
 Having a separated VPN brings some advantages:
 - the VPN that do not need to get Internet access get the private characteristic of VPNs.

-- using a VPN internet, instead of default forwarding table is  enabling flexibility.
-  Actually, it could permit creating more than one internet VPN.
+- using a VPN internet, instead of default forwarding table is  enabling flexibility, since it could permit creating more than one internet VPN.
   As consequence, it could permit applying different rules ( different gateway for example).

 Having 2 VPNs implies the following for one packet going from VPN to the internet.
 The FIB table will be used for that.
 If the packet's destination address does no match any route in the first VPN, then it may be matched against the internet VPN forwarding table.
 Reversely, in order for traffic to flow natively in the opposite direction, some of the routes from the VPN will be exported to the internet VPN.

 Configuration steps in a datacenter:

 - Configure ODL and Devstack networking-odl for BGP VPN.
-- Create a private network with IPv6 subnet using GUA prefix or an admin-created-shared-ipv6-subnet-pool.
+- Create a tenant network with IPv6 subnet using GUA prefix or an admin-created-shared-ipv6-subnet-pool.
-- This private network is connected to an external network where the DCGW is connected.
+- This tenant network is connected to an external network where the DCGW is connected.
 Separation between both networks is done by DPN located on compute nodes.
 The subnet on this external network is using the same tenant as an IPv4 subnet used for MPLS over GRE tunnels endpoints between DCGW and DPN on Compute nodes.
 Configure one GRE tunnel between DPN on compute node and DCGW.
 - Create a Neutron Router and connect its ports to all internal subnets
 - Create a transport zone to declare that a tunneling method is planned to reach an external IP: the IPv6 interface of the DC-GW
 - The neutron router subnetworks will be associated to two L3 BGPVPN instance.
 The step create the L3VPN instances and associate the instances to the router.
 Especially, two VPN instances will be created, one for the VPN, and one for the internetVPN.
-  There are two workflows to handle when configuring VPNs:

-  - 1st workflow is "first the private VPN is created, then the internet VPN".
-  - 2nd workflow is "first the internet VPN, then the private VPN".
+There are two workflows to handle when configuring VPNs: 1st workflow is "first the private VPN is created, then the internet VPN".
+2nd workflow is "first the internet VPN, then the private VPN".

 ::